BrilBazuka/rsschool-2019Q1-cv/cv.md

 ## Summary:

-Since I got to IT sphere I was excited about development department.
+Since I got to IT sphere I had been excited about development department.
 My main goal now is to get as much knowledge as I can from any resources to become a skilled and competitive Front-end developer at Epam.
-I fully understand that there are a lot of information I have to know and that language is always changing so I’m ready to work hard and to spend major of my spare time on self-education.
+I fully understand that there are a lot of information I have to know and that language is always changing so I’m ready to work hard and to spend major of my spare time for self-education.